ccwalterhk/Home-wifi-router/README.md

 rsn_pairwise=CCMP
 ```

-3. Enable the default gateway interface
+3. Enable the IP address of internal interface

 ```
 => edit /etc/netplan/50-cloud-init.yaml  and use “netplan apply” to apply.